Radio and Television of Bosnia and Herzegovina: Digitalisation standoff

-Physical Decay and Obsolete Infrastructure
+Physical decay and obsolete infrastructure

 The financial crisis is visibly etched into the very fabric of the Broadcasting House, known as the "Grey House" (bos.
 Sivi dom).
 A 2016 report described a state of advanced decay, with the building's interior and its equipment reflecting decades of underinvestment.
 Much of the technical apparatus in use dates back to the 1984 Sarajevo Winter Olympics, with staff forced to creatively combine and repair obsolete analog equipment to produce a modern broadcast signal.

 Employees refer to the old equipment as "museum pieces," noting that while TVSA was once a regional leader in TV production, it had fallen "below everyone" due to a complete lack of funds for modernization.
 Report vehicles purchased for the Olympics stand idle or are cannibalized for parts, with crews often having to move cameras between the studio and the vehicles to function.
 Large sections of the 30,000-square-meter building remain unfinished and unused since its original construction, with UNHCR foil still on the windows and visible scars from the war.
 Despite the conditions, staff maintained a sense of dedication, with one technician stating, "A little enthusiasm and desire still keeps us going.
 We don't ask if the salary was paid or when it will be, we just work."

-Cascading Systemic Collapse
+Cascading systemic collapse

 The financial crisis extends beyond the broadcaster's survival, posing a direct and immediate threat to Bosnia and Herzegovina's fundamental telecommunication infrastructure.
 BHRT is legally mandated to maintain the country's network of transmission repeaters.

-The most critical of these is the facility on Mount Hum in Sarajevo.
-Heavily damaged during the war and now operating with obsolete equipment over 30 years old, the Hum relay station is the linchpin of the national broadcast system.
+The most critical of these is Hum Tower, on Mount Hum in Sarajevo.
+Heavily damaged during the war and now operating with obsolete equipment over 30 years old, the tower is the linchpin of the national broadcast system.
 The facility also houses equipment from critical state agencies, including the Border Service, the Agency for Identification Documents, and private internet providers.

 In 2024, BHRT management issued a grave warning that "the survival of the Hum repeater is in question" due to a catastrophic lack of funds for essential maintenance and renovations.
 The station's manager emphasized that any failure at Hum would lead to a nationwide broadcast blackout, warning that "the entire BiH would be left without a signal."

 The collapse of BHRT would trigger a chain reaction, crippling other broadcasters and vital state services.
 The broadcaster's management has warned that Federal Television (FTV) and Canton Television Sarajevo are logistically dependent on BHRT and would also be forced off the air.

 Beyond broadcasting, a shutdown would disable the critical infrastructure hosted within BHRT's facilities.
 This elevates the crisis from an institutional failure to a direct threat to national security, public administration, and basic communications.